iterative/dvc.org/content/docs/command-reference/remove.md

 dvc.lock  dvc.yaml  foo.csv  foo.csv.dvc  model  train.py
 ```

-Running `dvc remove` on the stage name will remove that entry from `dvc.yaml`,
+Using `dvc remove` on the stage name will remove that entry from `dvc.yaml`, and
-and remove its outputs from `.gitignore`.
-With the `--outs` option, the outputs
+its outputs from `.gitignore`.
+With the `--outs` option, its outputs are also
-itself (just `model` in this example) are also removed:
+deleted (just the `model` file in this example):

 ```dvc
 $ dvc remove train --outs